Linguistic metadata is very important for using linguistic data. The linguistic metadata of DiACL can be achieved in various ways. Via the

 Language Index page,

-you can download all metadata of the database as xml (xml icon on top of page), or the data for each language (xml icon in the right-most column).
-This metadata includes name, ISO 693-3 code, alternative names, location (focal point), time frame, language area, reliability, and associated tree node.
+you can download all metadata of the database as json/csv, or the data for each language (icon in the right-most column).
+This metadata includes name, ISO 693-3 code, Glottocode, alternative names, location (focal point), time frame, language area, reliability, and associated tree node.

 Family information of the database can be achieved in JSON format via the Language Tree page, which gives all family trees (json icon on top), or by family (in the drop-down menu for each family).

-Glottolog is the most important source for linguistic metadata.
-Unfortunately, glottocodes are not in the DiACL database, but the preparation of DiACL data for CLICS, published by Rzymski et al (2019) and stored as a Zenodo library gives the equivalent glottonames and glottocodes for most (but not all) DiACL languages.
+Language metadata can also be achived via DiACL data for CLICS, published by Rzymski et al (2019) and stored as a Zenodo library, which gives the equivalent glottonames, glottocodes and families for most (but not all) DiACL languages.
+Latest version (3.0) is found here.

 COPYRIGHT © 2019